We believe a collaborative approach is vital to support and improve young adult mental health and fitness throughout the UK.

 Expert Self Care

-Our aspiration is to develop long-term partnerships and strong working relationships with Mental Health Charities, Education and Sporting Governing Bodies and all UK universities and colleges in order to deliver a collectively powerful impact in support of young adult mental health in the UK.
+Our aspiration is to develop long-term partnerships and strong working relationships with Mental Health Charities, Education and Sporting Governing Bodies and all UK universities, colleges, specialist colleges and Students' Unions in order to deliver a collectively powerful impact in support of young adult mental health and fitness throughout the UK.

 The content has been created by doctors and experts in self-harming and suicide prevention.